Secured-Finance/stablecoin-sdk/docs/sdk/lib-base.stabilitydeposit.md

 </td><td>

-Amount of LUSD left in the Stability Deposit.
+Amount of DebtToken left in the Stability Deposit.

 </td></tr>